quadcrown/MagePlates/README.md

 ### UnitXP_SP3 V22 -- Based on using UnitXP new AOE function, see opened issue below:
 https://github.com/allfoxwy/UnitXP_SP3/releases/tag/v22

-**- ABSOLUTLY NECESSARY TO HAVE LATEST VERSION FOR NEW AOE FUNCTION FOR DISTANCE**
+**ABSOLUTLY NECESSARY TO HAVE LATEST VERSION FOR NEW AOE FUNCTION FOR DISTANCE**

 ## Mageplates v1
 - Adds Arcane Explosion icon to enemy nameplates that are within distance of arcane explosion around you